kushberrycream/spacex/README.md

 Obviously this is undesirable and was fixed by placing all the separate API calls and the associated functions within their own js files and only placed them within the relevant HTML page.
 - Due to only having a single page for Rockets and Dragons and not creating specific page for each I had managed to break the forwards and back buttons as I was not creating a new history item.
 I fixed this by using the history API to add a history item to the browser, Users can now use the forwards and back buttons and refresh without taking them to the previous viewed URL.
+- For some reason the carousel on the rockets and dragon pages do not automatically slide.
+I have not found a fix for this but this is only a small bug.
 <p align="right">
   <a href="tom-jones-personal-portfolio---first-milestone-project">Back to Top :arrow_heading_up:</a>
 </p>